eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 Dependencies
 ------------

-*eProsima Fast RTPS* has the following dependencies, when installed from binaries in a Linux environment:
+*eProsima Fast DDS* has the following dependencies, when installed from binaries in a Linux environment:

 * :ref:`asiotinyxml2_sl`
 * :ref:`openssl_sl`